How do you launch a product in a crowded market when you have no name recognition, no track record, no website, no ad budget, and no email list?

 With our initial group of paying beta testers in place, we gathered feedback, made continuous improvements, and ultimately got the product to a place where we felt good about bringing on more paying customers.

 I can go into more detail about the specifics of how we launched to the broader WooCommerce market in another article.
-But I can share with you the basic framework and strategy.
+But I can share with you the basic framework and strategy in this one.

 We put together a sales page that both educated prospects on the value of adding one click upsells to their WooCommerce funnels and used testimonials from our beta testers which served to prove the claims we were making.
 See screenshot below: